jlord/sheetsee.js/readme.md

 ![sheetseeimg](https://raw.github.com/jlord/sheetsee-cache/master/img/sheetsee-03.png)

-# Sheetsee.js

 **Sheetsee.js** is a client-side library for connecting Google Spreadsheets to a website and visualizing the information in tables, maps and charts.

-Google Spreadsheets can be used as simple and collaborative databases, they make getting a data driven site going much easier than traditional databases.
-Read more about using spreadsheets for databases [here](./docs/basics.md).

 ## Modules